Do you enjoy reading great conspiracy books? If yes, then you’re in for a treat.

 7. Protocols of the Learned Elders of Zion

 The best conspiracy book of all time would have to be the Protocols of the Learned Elders of Zion.
 It is not officially a book, hence its position at number Seven instead of number One.
 While more of a Memorandum than an actual book, nothing comes close to it in terms of how many people the document has affected and how accurate it is.
 There is even debate about who wrote it, though it is more or less proven that it was a forgery by the Russians in order to spread antisemitism.
 That said, it is definitely not a shut case.
 The document outlines, among other things:

 • The importance of gold and how it was to be secretly accumulated as it was the only true store of value

 • An increase of surveillance on common citizens.

 • How the masses are to be subjugated through a controlled media and other methodologies

-There is wide variety of alternative history conspiracy books to choose from, however these seven are a little more robust in terms of reliability and evidence.
-It is arguably worthwhile reading an alternative view of history and then making up your own mind, instead of simply accepting the official version as fact.
+There is a wide variety of alternative history conspiracy books to choose from; however, these seven are a little more robust in terms of reliability and evidence.
+It is arguably worthwhile reading an alternative view of history and then making up your own mind, instead of just accepting the official version as fact.
 There is much evidence that, at least in some cases, official versions of events are not as they seem.
-And authors such as Bernays, Fuller and Epperson give good reason as to why this is the case.
+And authors such as Bernays, Fuller and Epperson give a good reason as to why this is the case.